-Broadcasting Content Complaints Council (BCCC) is an independent self-regulatory body set up by the Indian Broadcasting Foundation (IBF) in June 2011.
+Broadcasting Content Complaints Council (BCCC) is an independent self-regulatory body set up by the Indian Broadcasting & Digital Foundation (IBDF) in June 2011.
 BCCC ensures that the non-news general entertainment channels follow the regulations & rules to deliver television broadcasting, content, and TV programmes.

 Follow the 3-tier system for the redressal of grievances related to TV Programmes like shows, movies, serials, cartoons, children’s programmes, animated shows, etc. In tier 1, file a complaint to the grievance officer of the respective broadcaster or television channel.